Cornelius98/Deril-Project-Management-System/README.md

 - Open phpMydmin
 - Create a database with the name `projectmanager` or as named in the database file in the `model` folder
 - Import the database
-- Go to Xamp/htdocs folder and creater a folder names `pms`
+- Go to Xamp/htdocs folder and creater a folder names `deril`
-- Move the downloaded ZIP file to `pms` folder or clone the respository in `pms` folder
+- Move the downloaded ZIP file to `deril` folder or clone the respository in `deril` folder
-- Access the the project manage through the browser on 127.0.0.1/pms
+- Access the the project manage through the browser on `127.0.0.1/deril`

 ## Usage